BiffoBear/CircuitPython_AS3935/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-CircuitPython driver library for the Franklin AS3935 lightning detector.
+A CircuitPython driver library for the Franklin AS3935 lightning detector.
 The driver supports connections via SPI and I2C.

 .. note:: Sparkfun found `I2C connections unreliable <https://learn.sparkfun.com/tutorials/sparkfun-as3935-lightning-detector-hookup-guide-v20#spi-only>`_ and chose not to support it in their product.